spatie/laravel-site-search/docs/basic-usage/preventing-content-from-being-indexed.md

 ## Using the config file

-In the `do_not_index_content_on_urls` key of the `site-search` config file, you may specify URLs whose content should not be indexed.
+In the `ignore_content_on_urls` key of the `site-search` config file, you may specify URLs whose content should not be indexed.
 All links on these URLs will still be followed and crawled.

 ## Using headers